 The government of India has launched pension schemes to provide financial stability and security for retirees.
 If you register for a pension scheme in India at a younger age, you may have an easier time when you retire.

-Pension Schemes for Senior Citizens Offered by the Government of India
+Senior Citizen Pension Schemes Offered by the Government of India

 Pension schemes in India trace their origin as far back as British rule.
 Government employees first received pension benefits in 1881 through the Royal Commission of Civil Establishments.